-We often do things for extrinsic reasons rather than pure enjoyment.
-Find out why extrinsic motivation is different from its intrinsic counterpart, and how to get motivated by extrinsic factors to get high-quality results.
+We often do things for reasons other than pure enjoyment, i.e., we are motivated by external factors.
+But not all types of extrinsic motivation are created equal.
+Find out what extrinsic motivation is, why it’s different from its intrinsic counterpart, and how to best use it.

 What Is Motivation

-Motivation is the underlying reasons, attitudes, and goals that give rise to behavior.
-It is the “why” we do what we do.
+Motivation is the underlying reasons, drives, and desires that give rise to human behavior.
+It stimulates us to take action to reach our goals.

 People take action for different reasons.
-In psychology, there are two types of motivation: intrinsic motivation and extrinsic motivation.
+Psychologists have found two different types of motivation: intrinsic motivation and extrinsic motivation.

 There are many examples of extrinsic motivation around us.